gateway-fm/perpsv3-Go/README.md

 close the subscription use the `Close` function.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# asatruPythonE2E